vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login does not currently support refresh tokens.

+### Token endpoint authentication method

+The default token endpoint authentication method is `client_secret_basic`.
+It is possible to change the token endpoint authentication method in the Vipps portal.
+Go to [How can I use client_secret_post for authentication?](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-use-client_secret_post-for-authentication) for more information on how to change the authentication method.

 ## Scopes

 Scopes are space-separated lists of identifiers used to specify what access privileges are being requested.